Sustainability reporting

 in a nutshell

 The European Sustainability Reporting Standards (ESRS) provide a unified set of disclosure requirements for companies covered by the CSRD.
 They establish the minimum standards for reporting on significant sustainability issues, so called material impacts, risks, and opportunities.
 Companies must report on cross-cutting standards applicable to all, as well as on specific environmental, social, and governance issues based on their double materiality analysis.
+A simplified version of the standards was released by EFRAG technical group on December 3rd, 2025 and they are expected to enter into force during Q2 2026.